inner-clarity/InnerSight/docs/en/analisis_psicologico_apropiado_v2.md

 **Important note:** In neurological conditions like Tourette Syndrome, "flexibility" refers to environmental adaptation and social understanding, rather than changing the regulatory mechanism itself.

-## Implications for Religious Communities
+## Implications for Church Members

 ### Principles of Inclusion